s256945/5thsmrktbrownies/README.md

    npm install
    ```

-## Running
+## 🧪 Development

-To run the development server and start building your project, execute the following command:
+To start the local development server and open the website in your browser:

 ```bash
 npm start
 ```

-This will start the server and open the application in your browser at http://localhost:9001.
+This will launch the site at http://localhost:9001.

-## Production
+## 📦 Production Build

-To create a production build, run the following command:
+To generate a production-ready version of the site:

 ```bash
 npm run build
 ```

-This will create a dist directory with all the bundled files that can be deployed to a web server.
+This will output the final static files to the dist/ folder, ready for deployment.